yuanzi13/VR-CLD/README.md

 # VR-CLD
-A cloud-based virtual reality (VR) cognitive assessment system integrating eye-tracking signals and deep learning models for mild cognitive impairment (MCI) detection.
+A virtual reality-based cognitive load classification framework for older adults using eye-tracking signals and deep learning models.

 Due to ethical restrictions, raw participant data cannot be publicly released.
 A synthetic example dataset is provided to demonstrate the data format and